Warfarin and levothyroxine

 Before starting treatment with warfarin and levothyroxine, it is crucial to inform your healthcare provider about all the medications you are currently taking, including over-the-counter drugs, dietary supplements, and herbal products.
 Certain medications can interact with warfarin and levothyroxine, leading to potentially serious consequences.

-See also Levothyroxine side affects
+See also Levothyroxine and prenatal vitamins

 Compliance and Monitoring